jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 We were also missing Comfy Game Dev regulars in <i>BigTexington (BigTex)</i>, an artist and QA engineer extraordinaire, <i>xxAtrain223 (A-Train)</i>, an impressive programmer, sysadmin, and well-rounded full stack engineer, and <i>VetaWulf (Veta)</i>, our extremely talented musician friend.

-Nicole was able to fill the QA engineering gaps of BigTex beautifully well and with Veta out, I volunteered to take over the music.
+Nicole was able to fill the QA engineering gaps of BigTex beautifully well and—with Veta out—I volunteered to take over the music.

 > I had yet to do a game jam where my sole focus was music so I figured this would be an exciting opportunity for me! 🎹